madeofpendletonwool/PinePods/README.md

 - [x] Make the Queue functional and verify auto removals and adds
 - [x] Downloads Page
 - [x] Backup Server
+- [x] Allow for episodes to be played without being added
+- [x] Fix images on some podcasts that don't appear.
+Likely a fallback issue

-- [ ] Issues occur server side when adding podcast without itunes_duration
-(pinepods-1  | Error adding episodes: object has no attribute 'itunes_duration')
+- [x] Issues occur server side when adding podcast without itunes_duration (pinepods-1  | Error adding episodes: object has no attribute 'itunes_duration')
+- [x] Duration Not showing when podcast played from episode layout screen

 - [ ] Restore Server
 - [ ] Nextcloud Subscription Timestamps
 - [ ] Require Re-Login if API Key that's saved doesn't work
-- [ ] Allow for episodes to be played without being added
+- [ ] Loading icon in the center of screen while episodes load in
-- [ ] Fix images on some podcasts that don't appear.
-Likely a fallback issue

 - [ ] Check for Added Podcasts to ensure you can't add a second time.
 Searching a podcast already added should present with remove button instead of add
+- [ ] Click Episode Title to Open into Episode Screen

 - [ ] Verify All Button Interaction throughout
 - [ ] Show Currently Connected Nextcloud Server in settings
 - [ ] Better episode performance when a large number of episodes on screen